 If you’re looking for something a bit more affordable than the Samsung HW-Q90R that'll still offer great audio quality on top of staying versatile for other uses, then get the Vizio SB36512-F6.
 It doesn’t have as wide a soundstage as the Samsung and isn’t as well-built, but it offers a surprisingly great performance for the price.
 It has a great audio reproduction and will reproduce your favorite songs with high fidelity.
 Its wireless subwoofer offers great bass thump and rumble, although some people may hear port noise when pushing the system to its limits.
 On the upside, it’s very versatile as it has Chromecast built-in and has a 3.5 audio jack to plug in an AUX cable, on top of being Bluetooth and Wi-Fi compatible.

 Get the Samsung if you want the better audio quality for music and care for a more premium setup, but if you want a good performance to price ratio, then get the Vizio.

-Get the Bose if you listen to music at high volume and care about having clean sound without compression, but if space is an issue, get the Sonos.
+If you listen to music at very high volumes and care about having clean sound with no compression, get the Bose, but if you need something smaller, or want an easy-to-use multi-room speaker solution, get the Sonos.